ychen820/MovieSearch/README.md

 # MovieSearch
 ## Run pod install
-## Open the xcworkdspace to run the code
+## Open the xcworkspace to run the code